ABOUT SIMONE MORRIS

 Auditioning for York University's music program was the scariest thing I ever did.
 I had never been inside a University building before, and thought “this place is for serious musicians…stars even…am I good enough to do this?”
 The hallway where the audition room was situated triggered sensory memories of the anxiety and dread I experienced going for piano examinations at The Royal Conservatory of Music.
 I kept thinking "what if I don't get in?", and then, "what if I DO get in?".

-My 4 years at York were a life-shaping, life-changing experience.
+My 4 years at York were a life-changing experience.
 My academic peers were super-talents, and went on to become Juno award-winners, CBC Radio hosts, internationally-acclaimed touring musicians, highly-regarded players, composers, producers, thinkers and teachers.
 My Professors were some of the very best in their field.
 In first year all I knew was western classical piano and theory, but I became inspired by all that the University had to offer so I challenged myself to learn as much as I possibly could about all music.
 I considered myself a decent interpreter of others’ compositions, but had never sought to understand what original and new music could live inside me.
 I dove into an intensive study of piano improvisation in contemporary styles, with internationally-acclaimed improvisor, Casey Sokol.
 Upon reflection, I was honing what turned out to be the very best life skill -- learning to grow comfortable being uncomfortable.
 Professor Sokol’s mastery of the piano, coupled with an utterly unique approach to musical innovation, expression, freedom and creativity, shaped the way I make music, the way I work and relate to strengths and weakness — my own, and those of others.
-We get really good at things we practice.
 Embracing his teachings changed my life and made me a better all-round musician.

 While at York one day, I happened by a performance by the University's A Cappella Jazz Choir.
 They were students just like me, making the most stunning harmonies.
 They made my ears ‘dance’, I was profoundly moved, and I made a mental note to muster the courage to audition for it next season.
 I needed to sing with them.
 As a member of and soloist in the Choir (aptly named “Wibijazz’n’”) for 3 years after, the joy of singing caused me to re-focus, hone my vocal chops even further, and begin a lifelong path as a performing professional singer.